William Henry Fitchett: Early life

-Fitchett was born in Grantham, Lincolnshire, England, third son of William Fitchett, a perfumer, hairdresser, clog and Patten-maker, toy-dealer and Wesleyan preacher.
-He came with his parents to Australia in 1854, his father died in 1851.
-Fitchett first worked in a quarry near Geelong, then became a jackaroo on a station in Queensland, and largely self-educated, entered the Methodist ministry in 1866.
+Fitchett was born in Grantham, Lincolnshire, England, third son of William Fitchett (c.
+1813 – 22 December 1851), a perfumer, hairdresser, clog and patten-maker, toy-dealer and Wesleyan preacher.
+He arrived with his parents by the immigrant ship Larpent in August 1849; his father died a few years later.
+Fitchett first worked in a quarry near Geelong, then became a jackaroo on a station in Queensland and, largely self-educated, entered the Methodist ministry in 1866.

 Minister and educator

 Fitchett's first parish was at Mortlake, Victoria, and for 16 years he was a circuit minister at Echuca, Bendigo, South Yarra and Hawthorn.
 He continued his studies after entering the ministry and in 1876 took the degree of B.A. at the University of Melbourne.
 In 1878 he moved and carried a resolution at the Methodist conference that a committee should be appointed to seriously consider the question of starting a secondary school which would do for girls what Wesley College was doing for boys.
 Nothing was done at the time but in the following year he became secretary of a new committee which, after three years work, succeeded in starting the Methodist Ladies' College at Hawthorn.
 The financial difficulties were great but they were overcome, Fitchett became the first principal and held the position for 46 years.
 Under his guidance it developed into one of the largest and most successful girls' schools in Australia.

-He also served as President-General of the Methodist Church of Australasia from 1904 to 1907.
+He was elected president of the Victorian Council of Churches in 1903, and served as President-General of the Methodist Church of Australasia from 1904 to 1907.